mokolabs/mokolabs/README.md

 The app is hosted on a dokku-managed droplet on Digital Ocean.

 1. `git remote add droplet dokku@droplet.mokolabs.com:mokolabs` to add droplet remote
-2. `git push droplet master` to deploy the changes
+2. `git push droplet main` to deploy the changes